jotaen/klog/Specification.md

 - “integer”: An unsigned number without fractional component

 ## V. Changelog

+## Version 1.2
+- Minor restructuring for enhanced clarity; no functional changes made.

 ## Version 1.1
 - Add a constraint regarding the indentation that requires the indentation style